The Excel AND Function

-The Excel AND function tests a number of user-defined conditions and returns a result of:
+The Excel AND function tests a number of supplied conditions and returns:

-where the arguments, logical_test1, [logical_test2], etc, are conditions that evaluate to either TRUE or FALSE.
+where the logical_test arguments are one or more conditions that evaluate to either TRUE or FALSE.

-In Excel 2007 or 2010, you can enter up to 255 logical_test arguments to the Excel And function.
+- In current versions of Excel (Excel 2007 and later), you can enter up to 255 logical_test arguments to the Excel And function.
 However, in Excel 2003, the function can only handle up to 30 arguments.

-Note that, if the logical_tests evaluate to numbers, instead of logical values, the value zero evaluates to FALSE and all non-zero values are treated as the logical value TRUE.
+- If the logical_test arguments evaluate to numbers, instead of logical values, the value zero is treated as FALSE and all non-zero values are treated as TRUE.

-The following spreadsheet shows three examples of the Excel And function, with different conditions.
+The following spreadsheet shows three examples of the Excel And function:

 Note that, in the above example spreadsheet:

-Further examples of the Excel And function can be found on the Microsoft Office website.
+For further details of the Excel And function, see the Microsoft Office website.

 If you get an error from the Excel And Function, this is likely to be the #VALUE! error: